akuechl/funksteckdosen-rest-rs/README.md

 rustup override set nightly
 ````

+## Download

+Several downloads can be found on the [release page](https://github.com/akuechl/funksteckdosen-rest-rs/releases).

 ## Starting the server

 Starts the server on port 12345 bind to IP 127.0.0.1 (default):